ticktac-project/benchmarks/fischer/tchecker/README.md

-# TChecker model of Fischer's mutual exclusion protocol
+# TChecker models of Fischer's mutual exclusion protocol

 This directory contains TChecker models for the well-known Fischer's mutual exclusion protocol introduced in: